anchpop/wise_mans_haskell/book.md

 -- error!
 ```

-If a function makes your program crash or get caught in an infinite loop, we say its return value is `⊥`.
-Lets say I tried to write this:
+If a function makes your program crash or gets caught in an infinite loop, we say its return value is `⊥`.
+Let's say I tried to write this:

 ```haskell
 Prelude> stupid = sum [1..]